philmander/browser-bunyan/README.md

 log record.
 * Log records are sent to the server in JSON batches (an array of record objects) at a defined `throttleInterval`.
 * If, within a batch, a log message is duplicated, that log record will be deduped and a `count` field is incremented for the single log record
 * The `flushOnClose` option will flush any unsent log records if the browser window/tab is closed.
-Internally this uses [`Navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) which has [some caveats](https://bugs.chromium.org/p/chromium/issues/detail?id=490015) you should be aware of before enabling it:
-  * It will only work if the `method` option is set to `"POST"`
-  * The payload must currently be sent as `text/plain` so the server endpoint must be configured to parse plain text json payloads.
+Internally this requires Fetch API to be supported.
 * A `writeCondition` function determines if the latest batch of records should be sent.
 By default, log records will not be sent if the browser is offline (`navigator.onLine === false`) or the current user agent is determined to be a bot/crawler.
 You may add your own write conditions in addition to the default conditions like so: